Park City's most Professional And Experienced Guides

-Park City Fly Fishing Guides is owned and operated by longtime Provo River guides, Erik Hufnagle and Layne Edwards.
-Throughout their tenure, they have established themselves as two of the finest guides in the area.
-Energetic and hardworking, they maintain a vast network of return guests.
+Park City Fly Fishing Guides is owned and operated by longtime Provo River guide, Layne Edwards.
+Throughout his tenure, he has established himself as one of the finest guides in the area.
+Energetic and hardworking, he maintains a vast network of return guests.

-As their business continues to grow and the fishing season progresses it may become necessary for them to call upon a number of excellent and independant guides to help them mange the volume of their guided trips.
-While they may or may not be listed here and only work a handful of days, Layne and Huf have complete confidence in their abilities to provide a positive and productive experience for you on the river.
+As business continues to grow and the fishing season progresses it may become necessary for Layne to call upon a number of excellent and independant guides to help him mange the volume of his guided trips.
+While they may or may not be listed here and only work a handful of days, Layne has complete confidence in their abilities to provide a positive and productive experience for you on the river.

 Owner / Guide

 Layne – or Lany’e as most people know him – has lived in the Park City area for just over a decade.
 Having found fly fishing later in life, he appreciates and values the work and effort it takes to become truly excellent at something you love.
 He readily accepts that fly fishing is one of the few healthy obsessions in his life, and he lives and dies for good days on the river.
 His attributes and talents include a gentle demeanor, patience, clear instruction and a knack for holding clients accountable for the things they’re learning throughout the day.
 Layne has a deep appreciation for the natural world and believes that only through experiencing it first hand will people have a desire to preserve it deep into the future.
 If Layne isn’t fishing with you, he’s most likely somewhere on a river with his three dogs - Domino, Che’ and Remy.